 - we used a spreadsheet to monitor whether homework was being done and assess the quality

-- we contacted home when students were not putting in the effort
+- teachers contacted home when students were not putting in the effort

 - we put in place differentiated resources for students who needed a more scaffolded approach (if you want a quick read guide to strategies for differentiation, this post on Teacher Toolkit is good)

 And who doesn’t love a loyalty card?
-I just checked and I have 5 in my purse including one for a charity shop and one for Waterstones bookshop where you get £10 off when you get 10 stamps!!
-I’m off shopping…
+I just checked and I have 8 in my purse!

 If you found this useful, please share!